meryemmalakdif/AutoDFL/README.md

-### Welcome to AutoBFL: A Scalable and Automated Reputation-Aware Blockchained Federated Learning
+### Welcome to AutoDFL: A Scalable and Automated Reputation-Aware Decentralized Federated Learning

 ### Repository Structure